 Quick Charge 3.0 Phones

 Using a Moto G6 for testing we see charging is at its normal rate.
 The power bank doesn’t offer any fast charging tech outside of USB PD.
 So Quick Charge enabled phones will only charge at their regular rate.

 The Nintendo charges at its max rate, charging while you play.
 Its charge rate while sleeping is above normal, 12W instead of the usual 10W.
 That might be from Anker’s listed optimization with the Switch.
 While this power bank offers 15V there isn’t enough current to power a docked Switch.
 That requires at least 2.6A, this tops out at 1.5A.
-Learn more about charging the Switch.

 The PD protocol negotiation with the Switch is typical.
-As this is licensed by Nintendo it provides us with a base line for other power banks.
+As this is licensed by Nintendo it provides us with a baseline for other power banks.
 It connects at 5V and moved up to 15V after negotiations.
 Current steps up once the 15V connection is made.

 Optimized for the Switch?

 Anker states this portable charger is optimized for the Nintendo Switch.
 They don’t go into the specifics, but there are signs of some optimization.
 The biggest is the Switch charging at 12W while sleeping.
-With other power sources it draws 9-10W.
+With other power sources, it draws 9-10W.
 Not enough to justify the extra cost on its own.
-But that could save you up to half of hour when charging while asleep.
+But that could save you up to half of the hour when charging while asleep.